montimaj/aiwum-2.0-monthly/aiwum2_monthly/README.md

                         Number of folds for kFold (default: 5) --repeats REPEATS     Number of repeats for kFold (default: 3) --drop-attr DROP_ATTR [DROP_ATTR ...]
-                        Attributes to drop from the modeling process (default: ['Year', 'Month', 'PermitNumb', 'State', 'Data'])
+                        Attributes to drop from the modeling process (default: ['Year', 'PermitNumb', 'State', 'Data']) --outlier-op OUTLIER_OP
-  --outlier-op OUTLIER_OP
                         Outlier operation to perform.
 Set to 1 for removing outlier directly, 2 for removing outlier by each crop, 3 for removing outliers by each year,4 for removing as per AIWUM 1 based on irrigation thresholds (default: 2)
   --compare-aiwums COMPARE_AIWUMS